SuperOfficeDocs/contribution/tutorial.md

 Search for `gitlens` in your extensions list in the VS Code window, or [go to the marketplace page][13] and select **Install**.

-### Markdown Kit

-Install the Markdown Kit extension for VS Code.
-We use it primarily to paste HTML as Markdown.

-Search for `markdown-kit` in your extensions list in the VS Code window, or [go to the marketplace page][14] and select **Install**.

 ### Other relevant extensions

 * [Sort lines][15]